 A certified veterinary technician directly handles inpatient and outpatient care, working hand-in-hand with veterinarians.
 The technician assists in exam rooms by taking patients’ history, vital signs and weight; preparing vaccines; collecting samples and running diagnostic tests; providing client education; and assisting with animal restraint.
 Technicians also may see their own appointments for procedures such as suture removal, nail trim, vaccine administration when a doctor exam is not required, long-term medication monitoring testing, surgery admission and discharge and boarding check-in exams.
 Technicians directly impact doctors’ productivity, client service and patient care.
 Technicians play a key role in communicating with clients in person and by phone for follow-up care and patient monitoring.
 Computer and typing skills are required.

 The assistant’s primary duty is to make sure the clinic is clean and professional in appearance.
 A veterinary assistant supports technicians and veterinarians in exams, treatment, surgery and boarding.
 The veterinary assistant assists with animal restraint, housekeeping, client communication, treatments and surgeries.
 Veterinary assistants support both certified veterinary technicians and veterinarians in daily patient care.
 They communicate with clients in person and by phone for follow-up care and patient monitoring.
-Training provided for expectations outlined below.
+Training provided for expectations.
 Testing for competency required to maintain position.
 Computer and typing skills are required.

 To apply, download the online application here and bring the completed form into the clinic.
 There will be an additional form that must be completed on site; you can expect this to take 10-20 minutes.